 10. Add pressure washing to your list of services

-Though not ideal for those frigid temperatures, early spring and fall are the best times to offer pressure washing services.
+Early spring and fall are great times to offer pressure washing services.
 Offer to pressure wash pergolas, fences, patios, decks, planters, and driveways, to clear off any grime or dirt that may have built up over the summer or winter months.

 Depending on the scope and surface area, the average pressure washing prices range from $56 to $827.
-And since the costs of pressure washers are fairly affordable, (you can find a decent pressure washer from Home Depot for as low as $139), adding pressure washing to your service list is a small investment with big rewards.
+And since pressure washers are fairly affordable (starting around $139), adding pressure washing to your service list is a small investment with big rewards.